How will the city change in response to the climate crisis?

 The climate crisis will make the next century difficult and costly, but if we take immediate action, we can still blunt the worst effects.
 DC will need to adapt.
 We can look to the city’s history of change, reflect on our experiences today, and plan for the future.

 We’ll use American University’s Humanities Truck as a participatory, mobile design workshop, offering you tools to visualize change in the past and the future, share what you know about the city’s built environment, and explore future possibilities.
-We’ll publish what you share with us, on a project website, to inform planning and policy.
+We’ll publish what you share, on a project website, to inform planning and policy.

 The Humanities Truck